BRAND PROFILE: AI-enabled software-as-a-service resume optimizer that improves applicant visibility to recruiters so they get more interviews

 One of my first tasks was to assess the state of the User Experience (UX) via a heuristic evaluation of the Intry Careers web app, where I discovered:

 1. 50 out of the last 225 customers who canceled listed their reason for cancellation as “too difficult to use” and 64 listed the reason as “too expensive.”
 Collectively that is over half of the total, and both reasons are attributed (at least partially) to a less than stellar onboarding experience (since that’s where value is established).
+2. Between 30% and 40% of support requests were attributable to confusion or lack of understanding of Intry’s core features even after going through the native onboarding wizard.

 3.The native onboarding wizard began with a 1-minute demo video and with the subsequent feature walkthrough took an average of 3 minutes 34 seconds to complete, start to finish.